 Love the Lord Your God

-A teacher of the law asked Jesus which of the commandments was the most important, and he answered, “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength” (Mk 12:30; also, Lk 10:27).
+A teacher of the law asked Jesus which was the most important commandment.
+He answered, “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength” (Mark 12:30, NIV; also, Luke 10:27).

-“Heart” is from the Greek word kardia, which refers to the innermost part of something.
-It might be translated soul or spirit, but because “soul” is also listed in the verse, kardia refers to spirit.
+“Heart” is from the Greek word kardia, referring to something’s innermost part.
+The verse also lists “soul,” so kardia likely refers to one’s spirit.
 Based on scripture, our spirits’ functions include our character, will, discernment and courage, among others.
-This is the essence of who we are.
+It’s the essence of our nature.

-“Soul” is translated from psyche, which is equivalent to our English word “psyche.”
-Scripture indicates the psyche provides our awareness, mind, intellect, reasoning, feelings, memory, decisiveness (in contrast to will) and imagination, among other functions.
-While our heart or spirit generally is stable and doesn’t change much, our psyche is very dynamic.
+“Soul” is from the Greek word psyche, the source of our English word “psyche.”
+Scripture indicates the psyche provides our awareness, mind, intellect, reasoning, feelings, memory and decision-making (in contrast to will), among other functions.
+While our heart or spirit usually is stable and doesn’t change much, our psyche is dynamic.
 It’s constantly processing what’s going on, how we’re reacting to it and deciding what to do about it.
 The psyche controls how we live our lives.

-“Mind” (dianoia) represents our disposition, temperament or way of thinking, and probably includes our biases, the way we process information or typically respond.
-The mind is considered a function of the psyche, yet it seems distinct from and affects the other functions.
-The fact that it’s listed with the psyche suggests they’re different, though they overlap.
-So dianoia refers to how we generally express ourselves.
+“Mind” (dianoia) represents our disposition, way of thinking, and probably our biases.
+It’s listed with the psyche, which suggests they’re different, though they overlap.
+So dianoia refers to how we typically think.

 “Strength” is from ischus, which represents our ability, potential, power or strength; what we’re able to do.

-So Jesus was saying the most important thing for us to do is to love God with our most fundamental nature, with every reaction and decision, every way we express ourselves and everything we’re able to do.
+So Jesus said it’s most important for us to love God with our most fundamental nature, with every reaction and decision, how we think and everything we’re able to do.

-Simply put, love God with everything you are and do.
+Simply put, we should love God with everything we are and do.